ErNoI/ReactEducationalProject/README.md

 1. Read the comments in each exercise file to understand the learning objectives
 2. Attempt to complete the exercise requirements
 3. Test their implementation
-4. Move on to the next exercise once comfortable with the current concepts
+4. Move on to the next exercise

 ## Contributing